 As this story illustrates, faith leaders led the process of addressing the needs of the people to have a better community.
-As faith leaders, we can all do something in our communities.
-It does not have to be a big project like a health post.
+As faith leaders, we cannot do all things, but we can contribute to addressing the needs in the community.
 There are so many problems in our communities that we can address without help from the government or even NGOs.
-By using the resources we have and mobilizing people in our communities, many of our problems can be resolved and the health of our communities improved.
+By using the resources we have and mobilizing people in our communities, many of our problems including HIV can be resolved.